Kaakka Kaakka villain Jeevan signs a sci-fi film Asariri, to be helmed by GK - in.com

 Jeevan was a different kind of villain who was noticed for his performance in the Gautham Menon directorial Kaakka Kaakka.
-Further on, he was seen in films like University, Naan Avanillai and Adhibar in the year 2015.
+Further on, he was seen in films like University, Naan Avanillai, and Adhibar in the year 2015.
 Now he has signed a film Asariri, a sci-fi film to be directed by newcomer GK and produced by IB Karthikeyan of Big Print Pictures.
 Asariri means voice from heaven and hence focuses more on sound.
 Hence the film is expected to give a completely new experience on sound technology to audiences.
-Since Sci-Fi movies always have ‘Music’ as one of the major pillars in enhancing the impact, the team is having talks with top league music directors and we can expect a bigger announcement on this shortly.
-Maruthanayagam, a former associate to Nirav Shah and Saravanan is handling cinematography and Vaira Balan is taking care of the art department.
+Since Sci-Fi movies always have ‘Music’ as one of the major pillars in enhancing the impact, the team is having talks with top league music directors and we can expect a bigger announcement on this shortly in time.
+Maruthanayagam (DoP), a former associate to Nirav Shah and Saravanan is handling cinematography and Vaira Balan is taking care of the art department.

 Sci-fi thrillers have always carried the charm of attracting universal groups not simply for the top-notch technical aspects, but for its emotional packaging too.
 Director GK says, “ASARIRI is a Sci-Fi thriller crafted with the pattern of giving a novel-reading experience.
 It will have the references of our mythological tales, which are ethnically inherent to our culture and how it’s connected to the present technological world.
 More than all, it focuses on how ‘Science’ creates an emotional struggle among a family.
 We have tried crafting the story keeping rural and urban audiences in mind and are sure that everyone from kids to elders in will love it; especially the couples will be able to connect themselves with the film.”